 - order the Defendant not to hurt you or threaten you and any children in your home

 - order the Defendant not to have any contact with you

 - order the Defendant to stay away from your home, school, business or workplace

 - order the Defendant not to stalk you or follow you

-- order the Defendant not to possess guns (or other specific weapons) Learn more
+- order the Defendant not to possess guns (including muzzle-loaders), bows, crossbows, or other dangerous weapons Learn more

 - grant temporary possession of the home to you or the Defendant

 - order a temporary division of personal property